theoscion/ipaddresser/README.md

 ```

 ## Configuration
 The app looks for a JSON string from STDIN.
-This string can controls various app settings and should match the following structure:
+This string controls various app settings and should match the following structure:

 ```json
 {